Find a Board!

 Seattle Works connects volunteers, develops leaders and builds community.
 We believe that the energy, diversity and dedication of Seattle's emerging leaders can be a tremendous, positive force in the community.
 Our vision is a thriving community of actively engaged individuals.

-For more information contact Kari Dietrich, karirood[at]gmail[dot]com.
+For more information contact Kari Dietrich, karirood[at]gmail[dot]com or complete our short nomination form.

 The Wallingford Community Senior Center builds community across generations and fosters healthy, secure, and positive aging.
 We are an inclusive, vibrant, age-friendly organization that connects, engages, and expands horizons.
 The senior center serves about 1200 older adults in north Seattle each year, and has an annual budget of about $400,000.
 The center is an independent 501(c)(3) nonprofit organization.